umlx5h/LLPlayer/README.md

 The left is the primary subtitle and the right is the secondary subtitle.
 Please set your learning language for the primary subtitle and your native language for the secondary subtitle.

+Adding external subtitles is done in the same way as for videos, either by dragging or from the context menu.

 9. **Open CheatSheet**